Janatha Vimukthi Peramuna: Jathika Chintanaya (1983–1989)

 In 1983, the JVP's ideology was modified, as the party foresaw the consequence of inaction against Indian intelligence agencies (particularly the Research and Analysis Wing) infiltrating the national patronage.
 By this time it developed its own ideology named Jathika Chintanaya.The new ideology marked a shift in the JVP's ideology from Marxism–Leninism towards Sinhalese Buddhist Nationalism.
-This was seen in the parties opposition towards Sri Lankan Tamil demands during the brewing civil war.
+This was seen in the party's opposition towards Sri Lankan Tamil demands during the brewing civil war.

 Third lecture (1994–present)

 Somawansa Amarasinghe, who subsequently became the leader, modified the JVP from the roots by abandoning Sinhalese Buddhist Nationalism for a pragmatic socialist line, while officially remaining a Marxist-Leninist party.
 The party also reconciled with other democratic groups but refused to be affiliated nationally, but later joined some left-right alliances such as the United National Front.
 The organisation believes in democracy-based political lines rather than insurrectionist lines it appreciated since its conception.
-The JVP formed the National People's Power in 2015, which consists of various leftist groups.